twinlogix/typetta/docs/chapters/data-model/entities.md

 ## Schema

-A Typetta schema is generated for each entity that, besides being used by typetta drivers to build queries correctly, can be used inside a middleware implementation to enable reflective programming.
-Example:
+Typetta generates a schema object for each entity of the defined data model.
+That schema can be sometimes useful to build powerful middlewares that need a reflective view on the data model.
+Given the following entity definition:

 ```typescript
 type User @entity @mongodb {
   id: ID! @id